Workplace Safety & Ergonomics Hub

 What is an anti-fatigue mat and how does it reduce operator fatigue?

 Anti-fatigue mats are cushioned floor mats designed for operators who stand for extended periods.
 They work by encouraging subtle, continuous micro-movements in the leg muscles as the operator shifts weight on the compliant surface — this promotes blood circulation and reduces the static muscle loading that causes fatigue, discomfort, and long-term musculoskeletal injury.
-Studies consistently show that anti-fatigue mats reduce leg fatigue by 50% or more compared to standing on hard floors, with corresponding improvements in productivity and quality.
-For ESD-controlled environments, anti-fatigue mats must also meet ESD resistance requirements.
+Studies consistently show that anti-fatigue mats reduce leg fatigue by 50% or more compared to standing on hard floors.
+For ESD-controlled environments, anti-fatigue mats must also meet ESD resistance requirements and be grounded through a ground cord.

 Do anti-fatigue mats need to be ESD-safe for electronics assembly?